 Tick checks are the most important part of battling ticks.
 Check often, and check thoroughly when you are done your outdoor activity.
 Once you discover a tick on you, your gear, in your car or in your bed to fuel your nightmares, you will quickly discover one of the most maddening aspects of ticks.
 Suddenly you see and feel phantom ticks everywhere, locking you in a state of hyper-vigilant paranoia.

-From my experience, traditional repellents such as DEET are ineffective with ticks.
+From my experience, traditional repellents such as DEET are not nearly as effective against ticks as they are against flies.
 My philosophy is to save chemical repellents as a last resort when you’re in a place that you know is full of ticks and/or heavy levels of bugs.
 From my years of tree planting amongst ungodly levels of insects, most of us opted for full body bug jackets over chemical spray, but often used both to maintain sanity:

 Icaridin is a modern alternative to DEET, and is said to be less harmful and just as effective.
-I put it in the same category as DEET.
-Both are effective with flies, but more of a mere annoyance to ticks.
+I put it in the same category as DEET as far as its effectiveness against ticks.
+Both are very effective with flies, but more of a mere annoyance to ticks.

 One of the insidious ways ticks can continue to wreak havoc on you is to hitch a ride home and appear in unexpected places days or weeks later.
 Ticks are like velcro and are not easy to brush off.
 Once they are on you, they often require more than just a swipe.
 Their gripping attributes make them highly adept at hitching a ride.